M-Endymion/powershell-sccm/scripts/App-Install/README.md

 - All scripts must be run with **Administrator** privileges.
 - Designed for SCCM / MECM deployment (including registry tattoos and detection markers).
-- For installation/uninstallation scripts that use `.exe` files: The required installer/uninstaller must be placed in the same folder as the script.
+- For installation scripts: Place the required installer `.exe` in the same folder as the script.

 ### Naming Convention
 - Scripts follow the `Verb-Noun.ps1` standard (`Install-`, `Remove-`, `Uninstall-`, etc.).